carlssonanton87/milestone-project-3/TESTING.md

 At the end of the project, all Python files were thoroughly validated to ensure adherence to PEP8 standards.
 The following tools were used:

+- **Black**: To ensure consistent and readable code style across the project, I used [Black](https://pypi.org/project/black//), the uncompromising Python code formatter.
+Black automatically reformats all Python files according to a strict and widely-accepted standard, eliminating style debates and making the codebase easier to maintain and review.
+The entire project was formatted using Black before final submission.

+This final validation step ensured that the code meets industry-standard best practices for readability and maintainability.

 - **PEP8 CI Python Linter**: Custom Python files were validated using the [Code Institute PEP8 Validator](https://pep8ci.herokuapp.com/) to ensure compliance with PEP8 guidelines.

 This final validation step ensured that the code meets industry-standard best practices for readability and maintainability.